 - Give general instruction how to combine two plugins (can be found below)

-When you build Unity app for Android without any plugins, main application activity class is UnityPlayerActivity.
+When you have built a Unity app for Android without any plugins, the main application activity class is UnityPlayerActivity.

 Android App → UnityPlayerActivity